flavionegrao/APIncrementalStore/README.md

 4) Navigate to the *Example* project directory in the Terminal

-5) Run the following command: `pod install`  - [Install cocoapods](http://guides.cocoapods.org/using/getting-started.html#getting-started) if you don't have it.
+5) Run the following command: `pod update`  - [Install cocoapods](http://guides.cocoapods.org/using/getting-started.html#getting-started) if you don't have it.

 6) Open `APIncrementalStore.xcworkspace` in Xcode